sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

 ## Prerequisites
-- You have access to an SAP S/4HANA Cloud system and an SAP Integration Suite, advanced event mesh tenant
+- You have access to an SAP S/4HANA Cloud system and an SAP Integration Suite, advanced event mesh tenant.
 - You've completed the previous tutorial: [Set up SAP Integration Suite, advanced event mesh](../setup-aem/setup-aem.md).

 ## You will learn
-- How to configure the connectivity between SAP S/4HANA Cloud and SAP Integration Suite, advanced event mesh
+- How to configure the connectivity between SAP S/4HANA Cloud and SAP Integration Suite, advanced event mesh.

 ## Intro